 Me: “Check out this great new song called ‘TRACK 01’ by ‘UNKNOWN ARTIST’, it’s really good!
 Would you like to feature it in your show?”

 Thank you for allowing me to paint that vivid picture with my words.
-I can only assume you now know what I’m getting on at.

 Allow me if you will, to invite you all to a utopia.
 Within this said musical Shangri-La your iTunes library would never have to look like this:

 But instead, everything looks like this:

 It’s quite the sight, isn’t it?
 Gives me the flutters, looking at that.
 I’ve seen some vistas in my time, reader; the vast frozen spectacle of waterfalls in Iceland, the aurora borealis in Finland, the terracotta panorama that is the Grand Canyon at sunset, but that screen shot right there.
 Breathtaking.

 Step one – start with the right software.

 For this post I’ll be using iTunes (or as it’s simply known now on modern Macs; ‘Music’).
 I’ve no doubt there will be people reading this who hate iTunes as a piece of software, those with ‘WinAmp4Lyf’ tattooed across their lower backs, but the majority of music supervisors I know all use iTunes to listen to local files, so that’s what we’re doing here.